-What is Prince Harry‘s real name?
-You probably scratched your head wondering this after finding out Meghan Markle and the royal’s firstborn son is named Archie Harrison Mountbatten-Windsor.
 Harry’s full legal name is actually Henry Charles Albert David.
-Fans were thinking that baby Archie’s middle name was in tribute to his handsome father.
+Fans were thinking that Archie’s middle name was in tribute to his handsome father.
 Historically, names ending in “son” are possessive so people started theorizing that “Harrison” was equivalent to “Harry’s son.”
 That is adorable but most likely not actually the case of why they chose the moniker.

-Since his childhood, the youngest son of Princess Diana has been called Harry.
+Since his childhood, the youngest son of Princess Diana and Prince Charles has been called Harry.
 It is actually a very common nickname for Henry among the royal family.
-As for his last name, Mountbatten-Windsor, it belongs to male-line descendants of Queen Elizabeth and Prince Philip who don’t have a royal title.
-While Harry does carry the title of “Prince,” his new bundle of joy does not.
+As for his last name, Mountbatten-Windsor, it belongs to male-line descendants of Queen Elizabeth and Prince Philip who do not have a royal title.
+While Harry carries the title of “Prince,” his son, Archie, does not.

-According to royal reporter Omid Scobie, Harry, 34, and Meghan, 37, decided to forgo giving their child a royal title because they want to give him “as normal of a life as possible.”
-The adorable newborn is actually named after a member of Diana’s family, Archibald Campbell, 9th Earl of Argyll.
+According to royal reporter Omid Scobie, Harry and Meghan decided to forgo giving their child a royal title because they want to give him “as normal of a life as possible.”
+Their sweet son is actually named after a member of Diana’s family, Archibald Campbell, 9th Earl of Argyll.

-Meghan gave birth to Archie on Monday, May 6, and they waited two days before publicly announcing his sweet moniker on Instagram.
-The new mom is over-the-moon about their little family of three.
+Meghan gave birth to Archie on May 6, 2019, and they waited two days before publicly announcing his adorable moniker on Instagram.
+The new mom was over-the-moon about their little family of three.
 “It’s magic, it’s pretty amazing.
-I mean, I have the two best guys in the world so I’m really happy,” she said during her first public appearance since giving birth on Wednesday, May 8.
+I mean, I have the two best guys in the world, so I’m really happy,” she said during her first public appearance after giving birth.

-As for Harry, he’s one proud dad.
+As for Harry, he was in awe of becoming a dad.
 “Meghan and myself had a baby boy early this morning — a very healthy boy.
 Mother and baby are doing incredibly well.
-This has been the most amazing experience I could possibly imagine,” the redheaded royal told the press shortly after his baby’s arrival.
+This has been the most amazing experience I could possibly imagine,” the redheaded royal told the press at the time.